terrapower/armi/doc/user/inputs.rst

 ----------
 The ``property`` field defines a property of the material.
 This is usually a temperature-dependent curve describing the material, like density.
 The value for this field is a collection consisting of several required and optional keywords.
-A summary of the keywords, their relevant status and appropriate section can be found below.
+A summary of the keywords and their relevant status can be found below.

 .. table:: Summary of Property Components